Lionel Bosco

-Lionel Bosco (born 18 September 1981) is a Belgian former professional basketball player and current assistant coach of Telekom Baskets Bonn of the easycredit BBL and the Champions League.
-He also represents the Belgian national basketball team.
+Lionel Bosco (born 18 September 1981) is a Belgian former professional basketball player and current assistant coach of Telekom Baskets Bonn of the Basketball Bundesliga and the Champions League.
+He is also the head coach for the Belgian national team.

 Coaching career

 After his playing career, Bosco became assistant coach of Liège Basket.
 In March 2020, he was appointed as new head coach after Sacha Massot left the team.

 In June 2023, he signed a contract as assistant coach with the Telekom Baskets Bonn of the German easycredit BBL.

 International career

 He represented Belgium at the 2015 EuroBasket where the team was eliminated by Greece in eighth finals, losing 75–54.